 Because of the carbon sequestration effects of many of these practices, they overlap considerably with practices required for enrollment in carbon credit programs.
 While sustainably farmed produce may not sell for a higher price like organic goods, the soil health benefits usually lead to long-term yield improvements, and carbon credits could ultimately provide additional financial incentives.

-The key differences between organic and sustainable farming come down to the fundamental intent of the two methods.
+The key differences between organic farming and sustainable farming come down to the fundamental intent of the two methods.
 Organic farming is focused on the inputs used in production (e.g. non-GMO, no synthetic fertilizer/pesticides/herbicides), whereas sustainable farming is focused on the physical treatment of the land (e.g. no till, cover crops, buffer zones).
 While both approaches are perceived as being environmentally friendly, they achieve it through very different means.

-Certain elements of organic and sustainable farming overlap, for instance the efforts to reduce/eliminate the use of fertilizers, herbicides, and pesticides, and the planting of cover crops.
+Certain elements of organic farming and sustainable farming overlap, for instance the efforts to reduce/eliminate the use of fertilizers, herbicides, and pesticides, and the planting of cover crops.
 However, on issues such as tillage practice they are somewhat in conflict, with sustainable farming looking to minimize tillage to manage erosion, and organic farming often requiring additional tillage to manage weeds.

 While organic farming can be costly to implement, the produce drives a premium in the market.
 Organic corn and organic soybeans can each sell at prices 2x higher than their conventional counterparts, however this is partially offset by yields that are typically 25-35% lower.
 These lower yields could be problematic on a large scale, given the rapid increase in global demand for food production.